venkatarangan/ollamavision/readme.md

 ## Acknowledgement

-The foundational code was derived from a sample in Ollama's blog and subsequently enhanced using GitHub Copilot chat with several prompts utilizing GPT-4.
+The base code was derived from a sample in Ollama's blog and subsequently enhanced using GitHub Copilot chat with several prompts utilizing GPT-4.
 Minor adjustments were made to improve and customize functionality.

 ## Disclaimer